The Tax Collector’s Office for Polk County thanks our veterans for their service in our nation’s military!

 Note: Military Specialty License plates are eligible for personalization.

 “V” Designations on Driver Licenses & ID Cards

-Veterans who live in Florida can add a veteran designation or “V” their driver license or ID card.
-To add the “V” to a license or ID card, veterans should make an appointment to visit a Tax Collector’s Service Center.
-Veterans seeking a “V” designation should be prepared to present their DD-214, which shows their honorable discharge from active duty military.
-Also, to ensure that Veterans have all the other required documentation they need, click here.
-Additionally, veterans who need to obtain a copy of their DD-214 may request it through the National Archives.
+Veterans who reside in Florida can add a veteran designation or “V” their driver license or ID card.
+To add the V to a license or ID card, veterans should make an appointment to visit a Tax Collector’s Service Center.
+Veterans seeking a “V” designation should be prepared to present proof of service, including one of the following documents: DD Form 214, Veteran Identification Card, or VA FL24-323 Letter.
+Note: Veterans who need to obtain a copy of their DD-214 may request it through the National Archives.

 Benefits for 100% Disabled Veterans

-Under Section 322.21, Florida Statute, veterans with a 100% service-connected disability are eligible for a no-fee driver license, with endorsements, or an identification card.
+Veterans with a 100% service-connected disability are eligible for a no-fee driver license, with endorsements, or an identification card.
 The same veterans are also entitled to a no-fee veteran designation on their driver’s license or ID card.
-The “V” designation can be used to show proof of status for discounts at participating merchants.
+The V designation can be used to show proof of status for discounts at participating merchants.
 Qualified veterans should provide a valid identification card from the United States Department of Veterans Affairs, indicating the 100%, total, and permanent service-connected disability rating.

 100% Service-Connected Disabled Veteran Fees

 One discounted Disabled Veteran or Disabled Veteran Wheelchair license plate can be issued to each disabled veteran with a 100% service-connected disability.
 Additional Disabled Veteran (DV) license plates may be issued by charging the regular registration tax and applicable fees.